 Life without parole is a sentence for a crime that includes a life in prison term without the possibility of a parole hearing.

 LWOP sentencing is different from the death penalty.
 A death sentence means a defendant is sentenced to death by execution.
-LWOP means that a guilty person will spend the rest of his life in prison and will eventually die in prison.
-But this death will be by natural causes and not by execution.
+LWOP means that a guilty person will spend the rest of their life in prison and will eventually die in prison.
+Though this death will be by natural causes and not by execution.

 2. When is LWOP imposed?